 Designed For You

 Our programs have lots of learning options to meet your needs.
-We offer supportive classroom instruction with the ability to choose either day or evening programs.
+We offer supportive classroom instruction with flexible learning options that enable you to balance school with work and family commitments.
 You will have the opportunity to earn dual credits that count for both high school and college credit, provided you attain the required percentage grade.

 Dual credits are selected college courses taken at the high school level and count for both college credit and high school completion.
 These courses are marked with an asterisk (*) in the Program Calendar and can be used for dual credit provided the student attains the required percentage determined by the college.
 It is a way for students to see if that program is for them and to reduce the amount of credits required when they are accepted into a post-secondary program.

 Assiniboine's Centre for Adult Learning - Brandon follows a flex learning model for its programs.
 This competency-based model provides a flexible learning option for students who are unable to attend classes on a daily basis.
-Flex learning allows students to work on their own with access to online learning resources, and a classroom and instructor support (schedule varies).
+Flex learning allows students to work on their own with access to online learning resources, a classroom and regular instructor support.
 Attendance every day is not mandatory, but students are encouraged to stay on-track with the completion of course objectives.
 Students wanting to use the flex learning model must meet with the student success advisor to determine if this option is right for them.

 Note: Not all courses are available in the flex learning model.
 See the student success advisor for more information.